 History of the Wing Fling

-In 1983, during a general meeting during which the Wing Riders SA club was born, it was proposed and accepted that Wing Riders SA would have an annual rally called a Wing Fling and that each province would have a turn in organising and hosting it.
-On the return trip to the Reef (Johannesburg/Pretoria area, now called Gauteng), Johan Hattingh (founder member) and company called in at Christiana and laid the foundations for the first Wing Fling which was to be held in 1985.
+In 1983, during the general meeting that marked the birth of the Wing Riders SA club, it was proposed and accepted that the Association would host an annual rally, to be known as the Wing Fling, with each province taking turns to organise and host the event.
+On the return trip to the Reef (Johannesburg/Pretoria area, now Gauteng), founder member Johan Hattingh and his companions stopped in Christiana, where the foundations were laid for the very first Wing Fling, scheduled for 1985.

-In October 1985, 64 Gold Wings arrived at the first Wing Fling at the Rob Ferreira Resort near Christiana.
-The following year, 1986, the Wing Fling was once again held at the Rob Ferreira Resort.
+In October 1985, 64 Gold Wings arrived at the inaugural Wing Fling, held at the Rob Ferreira Resort near Christiana.
+The following year, 1986, the Wing Fling returned to the same venue.

-The Western Cape discussed the option of having a Wing Fling in Cape Town in 1987 and to make it worthwhile for the members from the Reef, Natal, East London, Port Elizabeth and Free State to attend, a programme for a week-long event was arranged and presented to members at the Annual General Meeting.
-It was accepted and hence the 1987 Wing Fling was held at the Ritz Plaza Hotel, Sea Point, Cape Town, where 75 Gold Wings attended.
+In 1987, the Western Cape Chapter proposed hosting the Wing Fling in Cape Town.
+To make the long journey worthwhile for members from the Reef, Natal, East London, Port Elizabeth, and the Free State, a week-long programme of activities was arranged and presented at the Annual General Meeting.
+The proposal was accepted, and the 1987 Wing Fling was held at the Ritz Plaza Hotel, Sea Point, Cape Town, where 75 Gold Wings attended.

 For photos of Wing Flings during years gone by …2013 Wing Fling in the news on IOL: